Consensys/doc.quorum-key-manager/docs/Concepts/Authorization.md

 ### Action

-An action is a functionality of your application to restrict to some users.
+An action is a functionality of your application to be restricted to authorized users.
 For example, read, create, sign, encrypt, delete, and destroy.

 ### Resource